iamsid47/hackclub/workshops/face-expression-detection/README.md

 ## Let's get started

-This project is going to get divided into 4 major parts.
-Collecting images with expressions, detecting faces and saving them, training the classifier for expression detection, and recognition of expression in new images.
+This project is divided into 4 major parts.
+Collecting images, detecting faces and saving them, training the classifier for expression detection, and recognition of expression in new images.

 So, the first step is heading over to Google Colab and creating a new notebook.
 Colab notebooks allow us to combine executable code and rich text in a single document, along with images, HTML, LaTeX, Python and more.
 It is widely used in machine learning.